Concrete Blues cover art

 about

-The Revelations featuring Tre Williams represent the raw essence of classic southern soul, with a sharp modern edge...
+The Revelations represent the raw essence of classic soul, funk and blues with a sharp modern edge...

 contact / help